 Examples of brand purposes summarized in one sentence:

 Here are some examples of brand purposes summarized in just one sentence.
-You’ll see that some are much stronger than other.
+You’ll see that some can seem stronger than others.
 The stronger the purpose is, the stronger your long-term strategy will be.